cynricthehun/Server-Shell-Scripts/README.md

 ```
 Execute your script now.
 ```
-./cleanup
+./cleanup.sh
 ```

 # How to schedule your script to run on Linux

-If you haven't already run through "Adding your script to the server" then you will need to return their and finish that step.
+If you haven't already run through "Adding your script to the server" then you will need to return there and finish that step.

 First install your cronjob by running this command
 ```